UK invoice checklist for service businesses

 Do

-- Include account name, sort code, account number and reference.
+- Add account name, sort code, account number and payment reference.

-- Keep job, quote and invoice history together.
+- Keep the job, quote and invoice history together.

 Don't

-- Mark an invoice paid just because the customer clicked "I've paid".
+- Mark an invoice as paid just because the customer clicked "I've paid".

 - Add VAT if your business is not VAT registered.

-- Mix Joqiva subscription payments with customer invoice payments.
+- Mix your Joqiva subscription payment with customer invoice payments.

 COMMON MISTAKES